 - Retention & The Right to be Forgotten

-SimpleLegal has been working with legal experts to make sure we:
+SimpleLegal worked with legal experts to make sure we:

 This information is meant to help our customers understand how we process Personal Data on their behalf and to help them with their compliance initiatives.

 GDPR includes obligations for both Data Controllers and Data Processors.
 SimpleLegal is the Data Processor responsible for storing and processing the Personal Data on behalf of our Customers.
 The Customer is the Data Controller with respect to Personal Data stored and processed on the SimpleLegal platform.
 The Customer owns the Personal Data processed by SimpleLegal and decides how that Personal Data is used.

 Personal Data is Processed in the SimpleLegal Platform

 >Limited Personal Data is processed by the SimpleLegal platform.
 This Personal Data is processed in accordance with GDPR Article 6 that describes the requirements for lawful processing of Personal Data.